-Amy is a multimedia journalist and producer based in the S.F.
+Amy Mostafa is a multimedia journalist and producer based in the S.F.
 Bay Area.
-She is pursuing a Master’s degree in New Media at the UC Berkeley Graduate School of Journalism, where she is a Dean’s Merit Fellow and an ISF Scholar.
+She is pursuing a master’s degree in audio journalism at the UC Berkeley Graduate School of Journalism, where she is a Dean’s Merit Fellow and an ISF Scholar.

 MEDIA PLATFORMSAudio Journalism, Data journalism, New Media